BurnyCoder/Landing/docs/Contents/Website/Exobrain.md

 - How does the brain work?
-How to integrate the lenses of biology, neuroscience, chemistry, fundamental or overall physics?
+How to integrate the lenses of statistics, biology, neuroscience, chemistry, fundamental or overall physics?
 How does learning work, what kind of intelligence is it when compared to AIs?
 How does wellbeing, agency, productivity, meaning etc. work on the level of the brain and the whole society?
 How does experience arise?
 What's the best philosophy of mind?
 What are the best psychotechnologies and neurotechnologies?
 How can we upgrade ourselves collectively?